 It goes without saying that calculation based questions must be understood properly before they can be attempted for even a simple mistake in calculation might affect the outcome, although there is a silver lining in that most of the questions are independent of each other so making a minor inadvertent mistake could be overlooked by the examiner if your skills and comprehension shows in the solution.
 Broadly speaking, if you score about 60% in the morning session then you will require nearly 75% – 80% in the afternoon session to be able to clear the exam.

 Most of you will complete the afternoon sessions well ahead of time.
 However, please do take the time to revise and recheck your calculations.
-This last minute relook at the afternoon item sets helped me a lot.
-I went through ethics section again and after re-reading the questions, I changed the answers to at least 4 of them.
+This last-minute relook at the afternoon item sets helped me a lot.
+I went through the ethics section again and after re-reading the questions, I changed the answers to at least 4 of them.
 I scored more than 70% in Ethics!

 # 7 – Master Ethics & GIPS